Eswatini Privacy Centre

 Introduction

-This privacy notice provides a high-level overview of how we use and share personal data across TransUnion.
-You can find more detailed information at the TransUnion Privacy Center or in other privacy information you may have received.
+This privacy notice provides a high-level overview of how we use and share personal information across TransUnion.
+You can find more detailed information at the TransUnion Privacy Centre or in other privacy information you may have received.

 In Brief

-TransUnion strives to protect privacy as we collect, use, process, disclose, transfer and retain personal data.
+TransUnion strives to protect privacy as we collect, use, process, disclose, transfer and retain personal information.

-If your personal data is used unlawfully or infringes on your privacy, you have the right to object.
+If your personal information is used unlawfully or infringes on your privacy, you have the right to object.

 This notice covers the following topics: